lstevensTRA/TRA_API/README.md

 # TRA API Backend

+## Label Studio Integration for Tax Form ML Training Pipeline

+This project integrates [Label Studio](https://labelstud.io/) for annotation and ML training of tax form data.
+The workflow includes:
+- Exporting documents and extractions from Supabase to Label Studio for annotation
+- Importing completed annotations back into Supabase
+- Keeping Label Studio and the database in sync for batch ML training

+### Key Scripts
+- `export_to_labelstudio.py`: Export documents/extractions to Label Studio format
+- `import_from_labelstudio.py`: Import annotations from Label Studio API to Supabase
+- `sync_training_data.py`: Sync Label Studio tasks and Supabase records

+### Setup
+1. Install dependencies: `pip install -r requirements.txt`
+2. Run Label Studio: `label-studio start`
+3. Configure Label Studio with the provided template for tax form field extraction
+4. Use the integration scripts in `backend/scripts/` to manage data flow

+See the documentation in `backend/scripts/` for details on each script and workflow.

 A FastAPI-based backend service for TRA (Transportation Research Associates) data processing and API endpoints.

 ## Features